numpy/numpy/doc/source/building/index.rst

 .. warning::

-    When building in Windows, `a bug in meson <https://github.com/mesonbuild/meson/issues/10022>`_ may cause the wrong build tools to be selected, which manifests as a LNK1107 fatal error being emitted by link.exe.
-To workaround, set environment variables CC_LD and CXX_LD to lld-link.
+    In an activated conda enviroment on Windows, the AR, LD, and LDFLAGS environment variables may be set, which will cause the build to fail.
+    These variables are only needed for flang and can be safely unset for build.

 .. _meson-editable-installs: